betagouv/datapass/README.md

 Finally, we use the [`prettier`](https://prettier.io) linter.
 Please configure your IDE accordingly: https://prettier.io/docs/en/editors.html.

-#### If you are using macOS, the /etc/hosts file will not be automatically added to the `virtual box`, you will need to add them by hand.
+#### If you are using macOS, the host's `/etc/hosts` configuration file may not take effect in the guest machine.
+You might need to also alter the guest machine's `/etc/hosts`.

 ### Production-like deployment